handpoint/doc/ios/iosobjects.md

 **ApplicationName**

-The name of the application running on the PED.
+The name of the application running on the payment terminal.
 ***

 **ApplicationVersion**